nahjac/osTicket-Prerequisites-and-Installation/README.md

 Congrats! osTicket has been successfully installed.
 Don't forget to complete some post-installation cleanup.
 First, delete C:\inetpub\wwwroot\osTicket\setup.
 Next, navigate to C:\inetpub\wwwroot\osTicket\include.
 Right-click on ost-config.php and select Security > Advanced > "everyone" > edit to change permissions.
 Allow everyone to only have read and execute permissions.
 *pic of read and execute permissions*
 For information on post-installation configuration, see pt.
-2 [here](
+2 [here](https://github.com/nahjac/osTicket-Post-Installation-Configuration).